-Before you start reading this text, look carefully at the keyboard of the computer you are using right now.
+If you are using a desktop, before you start reading this text, look carefully at the keyboard of the computer you are using right now.
 Pay more attention to the left side, just under the key “1”.
 These first letters of the keyboard from left to right: Q, W, E, R, T, and Y have given name to the so-called “Qwerty effect”.

-It has to do with the effect that the keyboard has on the brain reaction to words.
-People react more positively to the words that are written with letters from the right side of the keyboard.
-In contrast, words with letters from the left one provoke more negative emotions.
+It has to do with the effect that the keyboard has on the brain’s reaction to words.
+People react more positively to the words that are written with letters on the right side of the keyboard.
+In contrast, words with letters on the left one provoke more negative emotions.

-This effect, which appears to come from the keyboard itself is called “Qwerty effect”.
+This effect, which appears to come from the keyboard itself is called the “Qwerty effect”.
 One possible explanation, according to scientists, may be the fact that it is somehow easier to type with your right hand, even if you are left-handed.

-Indeed, volunteers spoke several languages including English, Spanish and Dutch.
-The researchers pointed out that first of all this phenomenon should be taken into account by those who invent names for new products in order to choose the most favourably accepted name.
+Indeed, volunteers spoke several languages including English, Spanish, and Dutch.
+The researchers pointed out that first of all, this phenomenon should be taken into account by those who invent names for new products in order to choose the most favorably accepted name.

 Of course, this phenomenon can apply only to societies and people that have become familiar with computers, so, without even realizing it, they give positive or negative sense to words, depending on the side of the keyboard that is used to type them.

-Copyright © 2017 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
-For permission to reprint,
+For permission to reprint, contact us.